beicause/basisu_c_sys/README.md

 ⚠️Note: you have to rename the file extension to `.basisu_ktx2` to load it with this `BasisuLoader`.
 This is a limitations of bevy because otherwise bevy will load `.ktx2` file with its `ImageLoader`.

 ⚠️Note: The compressed texture dimensions must be a multiplier of block size.
 See https://github.com/gfx-rs/wgpu/issues/7677 for more context.
-block_size = 4, for etc1s/uastc_ldr/uastc_hdr_4x4
-block_size = 4 or 6 (so both of them need to be satisfied), for uastc_hdr_6x6
+Also because basisu can transcode to textures with different block size on different platforms, the texture dimensions should satisfy all possible block sizes.
+For example, XUASTC 6x6 can transcode to ASTC 6x6 and BC7, so its dimensions should be a multiplier of 12.

 ## Implementation details